-Answer: A concubine is a female who voluntarily enslaves and sells herself to a man primarily for his sexual pleasure.
-Concubines in the patriarchal age and beyond did not have equal status with a wife.
+In the Bible, a concubine is a woman who lives with a man as if she were a wife, but without having the same status as a wife.
+Concubines in the patriarchal age and beyond held an inferior rank—they were “secondary” wives.
 A concubine could not marry her master because of her slave status, although, for her, the relationship was exclusive and ongoing.
-Sometimes concubines were used to bear children for men whose wives were barren.
-Concubines in Israel possessed many of the same rights as legitimate wives, without the same respect.
+Early on, it seems that concubines were used to bear children for men whose wives were barren (see Genesis 16:1–4).
+Later, it seems that concubines were kept simply for sexual pleasure (see 2 Chronicles 11:21).
+Concubines in Israel possessed some of the same rights as legitimate wives, without the same respect.

 Although it’s true the Bible nowhere explicitly condemns concubinage, a condemnation can be found implicitly from the beginning of time.
 According to Genesis 2:21-24, God’s original intent was for marriage to be between one man and one woman, and that has never changed (Genesis 1:27).
 As a matter of fact, a study of the lives of men like King David and King Solomon (who had 300 concubines; 1 Kings 11:3) reveals that many of their problems stemmed from polygamous relationships (2 Samuel 11:2-4).

 The Bible never explains why God allowed men to have concubines.
 He allowed divorce and polygamy, too, although neither was part of His original plan for marriage.
 Jesus said God allowed divorce because of the hardness of men’s hearts (Matthew 19:8).
 We can assume the same hardness of heart led to polygamy and concubinage.